 The human mind is prone to recency bias, so the triumphant ending of Jon S. Baird’s Tetris might negate all the underwhelming exposition and countless plot-threads that came before it in the eyes of some viewers.
-But after nearly two hours of staring at a gray, brooding biopic about the creation of one of the colorful and cognitively stimulating games in history, the climax was merely a welcomed burst of energy for an otherwise sullen origins story.
+But after nearly two hours of staring at a gray, brooding biopic about the creation of one of the most colorful and cognitively stimulating games in history, the climax was merely a welcomed burst of energy for an otherwise sullen origins story.

 In relaying how one of the simplest games has one of the most complicated development stories this side of Pong, Tetris drops us right in the middle of the thick of it.
 It’s 1988 and Henk Rogers (Taron Egerton), the founder of a company called Bullet-Proof Software, stumbles into his new obsession.
 At the Consumer Electronics Show in Las Vegas, he discovers Tetris, a simple puzzle video game, which is so addicting, it pulls him away from his own complex creation.